zofe/dataform/README.md

 note that @ this time:

-  - there is only "text" field
+  - there are only text,textarea and checkbox fields
   - model-binding still not support relations